Are electric cars heavier than petrol cars?

 Buy your new electric car with carwow

 Looking to make the switch to an EV?
 Check out the latest offers on electric cars through carwow to save yourself some cash.
-You can also sell your old car through carwow, tap the button below to find out more.
+You can also sell your car online through carwow, tap the button below to find out more.